h12w/teff/SPEC.md

 Introduction
 ------------
-TEFF (TEst Friendly Format) is an extensible data format with testing purpose in mind. it is easy to read, compare and write manually.
+TEFF (TEst Friendly Format) is an extensible data format with testing purpose in mind.
+It is friendly to read, write and compare, and can be extended to represent rich set of data types.

-In general, the [core format](#core) of TEFF represents a tree.
-Each node of the tree is an untyped string occupying a single line, and the relation between nodes are represented by indents.

-This model is simple and [extensible](#extensions).
-The minimal constraints make it easy to be extended to represent various data types and structures.
+In general, TEFF are organized into two layers, core and extensions.
+The [core](#core) of TEFF represents a tree with annotated nodes, which forms an extensible foundation with minimal constraints.
+The [extensions](#extensions) of TEFF define format of major data types and allow custom format of user defined types.
+The encodings of extensions are only contrained by the core, i.e. any two extensions may have the same representation without causing any confliction.

 This specification is a followup work of [OGDL 2.0](https://github.com/ogdl) (OGDL was invented by Rolf Veen, and we cooperated in writing its 2.0 spec).